 - A cool-ish room.
 I find it fastest and easiest to temper when it’s in the 60s in my kitchen (16-18° C).
 When it’s in the mid-80s or above (29° C+) it takes a long time and is sometimes unreliable.
 So if possible, keep it cool!

 People always ask what kind of chocolate they should use, which is a loaded question.
 I don’t think there’s a right and a wrong answer…well, Hershey’s chocolate bars are probably the wrong answer.
 (Chocolate snob, party of one.)
 But in general, I recommend starting with a semi-sweet or dark bar, not milk or white, and make sure it doesn’t have any extras like nuts, dried fruits, or spices.
-Chocolate chips won’t work because they have additives that keep them from melting.
+I don’t like to use chocolate chips, because most brands have a low percentage of cocoa butter and tend to get thick and clumpy when they’re at a workable dipping temperature.
 Choose something you like the taste of, but also something that’s not crazy expensive, especially when you’re starting out.